50 Years Ago Rusty Schweickart Had 5 Minutes Alone

 Fifty years ago today, astronaut Rusty Schweickart had 5 minutes alone above the Earth.

-2019 is the 50th anniversary of the Apollo 9 mission, crewed by Jim McDivitt, Doug Scott, and B612 co-founder Rusty Schweickart.
+2019 is the 50th anniversary of the Apollo 9 mission, crewed by Jim McDivitt, Dave Scott, and B612 co-founder Rusty Schweickart.
 There will be many celebrations of the mission.
 Some were this past Sunday on March 3rd, the 50th anniversary of the mission’s launch.
 Some will be on March 13th, the 50th anniversary of its landing.

 But here at B612 we want to celebrate the day Rusty had a life-changing experience that ultimately led to his founding of the B612 Foundation.

 On March 6th, 1969, the fourth day of the mission, Rusty went on an EVA (also known as a spacewalk) to demonstrate that the crew could use the external handrails to travel between the command module and lunar module in case of a failure of the tunnel between the two spacecraft.

 He got no further than a couple of feet along the handrails when the movie camera Dave Scott was using to photograph Rusty’s traverse jammed.
 Dave got 5 minutes from their commander, Jim McDivitt, to either fix the camera or they would have to cancel the exercise.